Ever wondered how to sew and trim half rectangle triangle (HRT) blocks? Well you’ve come to the right place! Let me show

 If you’re allergic to math then pop your email in the box below and I will send you a PDF chart with the sizes needed to create 1:2 ratio HRTs from teeny weeny to big and bold.
 I promise I didn’t drink any wine while I did these calculations. ;)

 That will also sign you up to my newsletter, which means you won’t miss out on new tutorials or pattern releases.
 Yay!

 When making non-1:2 HRTs, you’ll need to make a guess as to the size of the starting rectangles and go from there.
 I usually apply the same formula (add 1″ to the finished width and 2″ to the finished length) and make a test block.

 Then it’s just a matter of testing and adjusting.
 If the block is too long when you trim, reduce the length and try again.
 This was exactly how I tested for the starting rectangles for my 1-1/2″ x 4-1/2″ (finished) block.

-I hope this post has helped in some way.
+Hopefully this post has helped start you on a half rectangle triangle journey.
 Be sure to send me an email if the 1:2 HRT size you need isn’t included on the PDF download – I’ll be happy to help you with that.